antoniofull/thexpatmagazine.com/src/pages/blog/2019-01-27-creating-a-stress-free-tax-solution-for-u-s-expats.md

 The MyExpatTaxes software guides the user to walk through a set of simple questions to determine their tax profile.
 Once all the information is in the software prints out all your numbers and info onto the correct forms that you need to submit to the IRS.
 And that’s it!
 For simple tax profiles, this process takes 30 minutes or less, and MyExpatTaxes even got reports on people getting their U.S. taxes done in less than half that time!

 As of 2019, MyExpatTaxes has officially launched a full-scale version of their tax software, powerful enough to support 70% of U.S. expat tax profiles!
-Be sure to stay in the loop of the latest news and announcements by signing up for free at [MyExpatTaxes.com][1].
+Be sure to stay in the loop of the latest news and announcements by signing up for free at [MyExpatTaxes.com].

-_Additionally, for those interested in following along expat news in English on popular European cities, check out_ [_MyExpatCommunity_][2]_, a sub-project of MyExpatTaxes._
+_Additionally, for those interested in following along expat news in English on popular European cities, check out_ [_MyExpatCommunity_]_, a sub-project of MyExpatTaxes._

-Also, if you are planning to move abroad and need tips & tricks to organize your moving, here&#8217;s your [Guide to Moving Internationally][3].
+Also, if you are planning to move abroad and need tips & tricks to organize your moving, here&#8217;s your [Guide to Moving Internationally].

 <img class="alignleft size-thumbnail wp-image-1196" src="/img/uploads/2019/01/Michelle-Mock-Photography-color-3-150x150.jpg" alt="" width="150" height="150" />